 After their lone season together at Southern Miss culminated in a 27-win season and conference title, head coach Donnie Tyndall brought assistant coach Chris Shumate (pronounced: SHOO-mate) with him to Tennessee in April 2014.

-Shumate hails from Louisville, Ky., and boasts seven seasons of experience as a Division I staffer.
-He works closely with Tennessee's post players.
+Shumate hails from Louisville, Ky., and boasts eight seasons of experience as a Division I staffer.
+He is in his second year at Tennessee and works closely with the Vols’ post players.

 "Coach Shu takes the time to teach you important little details step-by-step," Vols freshman Willie Carmichael III said.
 "Off the court, he's the best mentor you could ask for."